-1. WALT DISNEY TRAVEL SALES CENTER CALIFORNIA BROCHURE This full-color booklet describes Disneyland in its entirety and lists rates for the Disneyland Hotel.
+1. DISNEY RESORT TRAVEL SALES CENTER CALIFORNIA BROCHURE This full-color booklet describes Disneyland in its entirety and lists rates for the Disneyland Hotel.
 Also described are Disneyland package vacations with lodging options at more than 25 nearby hotels.
-The brochure is available from most full-service travel agents, or it can be obtained by calling the Walt Disney Travel Sales Center at 2714-520-7070.
-If you are in a hurry, a two-page faxed brochure is also available.
+The brochure is available from most full-service travel agents, or it can be obtained by calling the Disney Resort Travel Sales Center at 2 714-520-7070 or get the e-brochure at www.kingdommagictravel.com/disneyland.
+A two-page faxed brochure is also available.

-2. DISNEYLAND GUIDEBOOK FOR GUESTS WITH DISABILITIES If members of your party are sight- or hearing-impaired or partially or wholly non-ambulatory, you will find this small guide very helpful.
+2. DISNEYLAND GUIDEBOOK FOR GUESTS WITH DISABILITIES If members of your party are sight- or hearing-impaired or partially or wholly nonambulatory, you will find this small guide very helpful.
 Disney does not mail them, but copies are readily available at the park.
+Daily wheelchair rentals are available for \$10.